What Do Molecular and Cellular Biologist Do?

 - Purification Scientist

-Job Outlook for Molecular and Cellular Biologists
+Are There Job Opportunities for Molecular and Cellular Biologists?

 The states with the most job growth for Molecular and Cellular Biologist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.